 No.

-Doing so can cause some serious irritation if they products are used together.
+Combining AHAs and BHAs with retinol can cause some serious irritation if they products are used together.
+We recommend alternating using these products on different nights of your skincare routine.

 Yes!